TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

 ## Documentation

-This Github repository hosts the necessary files and programs to build maps in Blender, nd then export in Halo Infinite Forge automatically via Keystrokes.
+This Github repository hosts the necessary files and programs to build maps in Blender, and then export into Halo Infinite's Forge automatically via Keystrokes.
 Printing is an automated process but ***the user is still required to build the map in Blender***.

-This tool allows for the use of Blenders tool set to enhance the map building and blockout process.
+This tool allows for the use of Blender's tool set to enhance the map building and blockout process.

 ### `Halo Infinite Forge Bot`